-You can ask the company for references or ask around the local business community about the POS they use.
-When looking for references, make sure they are using the software version you are evaluating.
+You can ask the company for references or ask around the local business community about the POS technology they use.

-Get a Trial or Demo of the POS
+Get a Trial or Demo of the POS System

 Taking these steps will help ensure you find the right POS for your business.

-Ideally, your system should create detailed sales reports complete with charts and graphs.
+Ideally, your system should create detailed sales reports, complete with charts and graphs.
 It also should have an easy-to-comprehend dashboard that provides sales, cash, and inventory data in real time.

 Discover Apps and Add-ons

-Just like there are several helpful smartphone apps that make your life easier, there are apps for your POS system that help you run your business.
+Just as there are many smartphone apps that make your life easier, there are apps for your POS system that can help you run your business.
 Check to see what apps and add-ons your provider offers.

 Also, don’t let the relationship with your provider end at the point of purchase.
-Stay in touch with them about new products, features, and ways to maximize your business with your new POS.
+Stay in touch about new products, features, and ways to maximize your business with your new POS system.